What is a Patent?

 What Does a Patent Do?

 A patent protects your work from being used, manufactured, or sold by anyone other than yourself.
-When you know you want to protect your investments of time, mental exertion, and skills you know you need a patent.
+If you want to protect your investments of time, mental exertion, and skills, you need a patent.
 This is your hard-earned intellectual property, protect it.

 Efficiency

-When filing patents, time is of the essence, and rather than waiting in an endless queue of clients, you need your attorney to be right on the ball.
-That’s why you want to work with a small business patent attorney to make sure everything is up to snuff and ready to file your application to protect your hard-earned intellectual property.
+When filing patents, time is of the essence, which means you need an active and attentive attorney.
+That’s why you want to work with a small-business patent attorney – they have the time and expertise to ensure your application is ready to file and will work hard to help you protect your intellectual property.